| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 Plant-based diets often associated with lower environmental impactObserved in multiple sustainability studiesNature Food Journal (2020)

-Low Carbon Cooking – meaning
+Meaning of Low Carbon Cooking

 These recipes are as mentioned below:

-• Home to the home grown in season produce
+• Home grown as seasonal produce

 • Less processed and packed